 The difference between air barriers and vapour barriers

-The job of a vapour barrier is to prevent vapour diffusion, and the job of an air barrier is to stop air leakage through differences in air pressure.
-A wall system should have one vapour barrier, but can have many air barriers.
-A vapour barrier can act as a very effective air barrier, but an air barrier does not (and should not) always stop vapour from difusing.
+The job of a vapor barrier is to prevent vapor diffusion, and the job of an air barrier is to stop air leakage through differences in air pressure.
+A wall system should have one vapor barrier, but can have many air barriers.
+A vapor barrier can act as a very effective air barrier, but an air barrier does not (and should not) always stop vapor from difusing.

-So think of a windbreaker as an air barrier, and a raincoat as a vapour barrier.
+So think of a windbreaker as an air barrier, and a raincoat as a vapor barrier.
 That is about as far as I can stretch the human to house analogy, hope it helps.

 Since warm air expands, there is more space between its molecules compared to cold air.
 Water vapour is found in that space.
 When warm air cools as it passes through your walls, it contracts and squeezes out the moisture, leaving you with condensation.

 In order to prevent condensation from forming, a vapour barrier should be placed on the warm side of your insulation to stop warm, moist air from condensing on a cold surface inside your wall.